Associate Professor of Philosophy

 Euthyphro and Meno lectures:

-In Trinity and Michaelmas Terms I give lectures on Plato's Euthyphro and Meno (the times and the venue will be listed in the Lecture List).
+In Trinity Term 2018 I am giving lectures on Plato's Euthyphro and Meno (the times and the venue will be listed in the Lecture List).
 These are intended primarily intended for Classics Mods students who are doing the Plato special subject, but other undergraduates or graduates are also welcome.

 In these lectures I pay particular attention to introducing philosophical concepts, analysing arguments, and explaining how to read Platonic dialogues.
 I begin with an introduction to Socrates and Plato; in particular, I talk about why Plato wrote dialogues and how we should approach them.
 In the next six lectures I look at the Euthyphro, exploring the two dialogues it contains – the one between Socrates and Euthyphro and the one between Plato and his readers.
 In the rest of the lectures I shall look at the Meno: topics discussed will include definition and the ‘Socratic fallacy’; the view that everyone always desires what is good; the paradox of enquiry and Plato’s response to it; hypotheses; knowledge and true belief in the Meno.